How to offer a free class to new students

 the same way your students can... so there's a little trick for you to offer a free trial class to new students.
 This is an easy way for you to promote your classes to new potential clients on social media (or anywhere else) and grow your biz!

 - Activate your student referral program (with a switch on your Settings page)

-- Go to your public page and find the element that says "Give and get a free class".
+- On your public page, find the element that says "Give and get a free class".

 - Click "Get invite link" and copy your special link.
 Then share it where you like!